 2. Content Marketing

 Content marketing actually encompasses a lot: social media, blogs, video content, and emails just to name a few.
 However, it’s the concept of content marketing that many are referring to when looking at jobs in this field, or building out a digital marketing strategy for their business.
-Content marketing is simple: it’s giving information and solving problems through high quality and useful content; whether that’s a blog just like this one, or a quiz on what type of bread you are (maybe not so useful!), it all falls under the field of content marketing.
+Content marketing is simple: it’s giving information and solving problems through high quality and useful content; whether that’s a blog post just like this one, or a quiz on what type of bread you are (maybe not so useful!), it all falls under the field of content marketing.

 Generally used as a “top of funnel” approach within marketing, content marketing is a way to establish your authority and influence user behaviour later on in the journey.
 It’s also a part of many other digital marketing tactics like blog posts for SEO (did someone say authority building?).
 Ever heard the phrase, “content is king”?
 There’s a reason for it.
 Almost all types of digital marketing rely on good content at the core, and you’ll find better success across the board if you start with your content first.